TinyMission/kara/README.md

 Once the project is built, it can be run in the development server by simply running:

     kara server

+### Other Generators

+To create a new controller in your existing project, simply run something like:

+    kara generate controller Blog

+which will create a controller called BlogController.

+To create a new view in your existing project, run something like:

+    kara generate view Blog List

+which will generate a view called List that belongs to the BlogController.

 ## Project Structure